 Document Library Pro is only designed to allow people to access the document directly from the link field, or from the single document page.
-If you would like the links on other fields to take users directly to the document - bypassing the single document page - then you can do this by installing the free Page Links To WordPress plugin.
+If you would like the links on other fields to take users directly to the document - bypassing the single document page - then you can do this by installing the free Redirection WordPress plugin.

-This plugin lets you add a URL to any page, post or custom post (e.g. to a PDF in your Media Library or a page on an external website).
+This plugin lets you redirect the URL of the single document pages to the URL of the actual files in the WordPress Media Library.
 When someone clicks on a link to view the page/post/custom post, they will be taken to this URL instead.